 Apply Regular Decision

 The Law School will begin accepting Regular Decision applications on September 1.
-All applicants to the JD program must apply through the Law School Admission Council (LSAC) Flexible Application, which is fully accessible to the visually impaired.
+Applicants to the JD program must apply through the Law School Admission Council (LSAC) Flexible Application, which is fully accessible to the visually impaired.
 Applicants with disabilities in need of a reasonable accommodation to complete the application process should contact the Admissions Office at 773-702-9484 or email firstname.lastname@example.org with their request.

 Regular Decision Application

-There is one application for all applicants to the JD program.
+There is one application for applicants to the JD program.
 The Regular Decision application deadline is March 1.
 The Law School has a paperless admissions process and all materials must be submitted electronically; we will discard paper materials sent directly to the Admissions Office.

 Please review the Application Instructions on LSAC's website before beginning your application.
 LSAC only sends the application to the Law School when they have received and processed all required materials.
 The Admissions Office will not review your application until it is complete.
 Your application is complete when we receive your application and all required materials.

-For applicants submitting an LSAT score, you must have at least one LSAT writing sample on file (either from a previous paper examination or from the digital LSAT Writing) in order for LSAC to generate your Law School Report.
+For applicants submitting an LSAT score, you must have at least one LSAT writing sample on file (either from a previous paper examination or from the digital LSAT Writing) in order for LSAC to generate your CAS Law School Report.
 Please remember to complete the LSAT Writing test if you have not already done so.
 Your file will not be marked as complete until you have done so.

 Please make sure you provide your email address accurately to LSAC and adjust your spam filters to allow emails from LSAC’s server and from the University of Chicago.
 Email is our primary method of communication with you.